Laolongtou Great Wall (Old Dragon's Head)

 Passing the Jinglu Beacon Tower, you will reach the easternmost point of this section – the Estuary Stone Great Wall, which is also the east end of the Great Wall.
 Built in 1579 by Wu Weizhong, a military officer of the Ming Dynasty, and renovated in 1987, the wall extends approximately 24.5 yards (22.4 meters) into the sea.
 It is comprised of nine layers of large strip granite blocks with a height of 30 feet (9.2 meters) in total.
 Of these, the fourth, fifth, and sixth layers are the original works.
 Setting foot on it with the waves splashing on the battlements is like you are standing on the nose of the dragon, which is cleaving through the sea and stirring up layers of white sprays.

 Sea God Temple

 Reconstructed in 1988, the Sea God Temple is about 383 yards (350 meters) west of the Estuary Stone Wall, surrounded by the sea on three sides.
-If there is the mist or drizzle, the temple looks indistinct as if it is inside a fairyland.
-You can see constructions like archways, the Hall of the Goddess of Heaven, and the Hall of Sea God there.
-The last two are the main constructions of the temple for people to pay homage to the gods and pray for a safe voyage and a good harvest in old times.
+If there is some mist or drizzle, the temple looks indistinct as if it is in a fairyland.
+You can see constructions like archways, the Hall of the Goddess of Heaven, and the Hall of the Sea God there.
+The last two are the main constructions of the temple for people to pay homage to the gods and pray for a safe voyage and a good harvest in past times.
 The utmost point of the Sea God Temple is the Sea-Viewing Pavilion, another viewing deck in this scenic area.

 When is the Best Time to Visit?